On the iterated estimation of dynamic discrete choice games: Introduction

 where $\alpha $ is the structural parameter of interest with a true value equal to $\alpha^*\in \Theta_{\alpha}\subseteq \mathbb{R}^{d_{\alpha}}$, $\hat{Q}$ is a sample criterion function, and $\hat{P}_{k}$ is the $k$-stage estimator of the conditional choice probabilities (CCPs), which is defined iteratively as follows.
 The preliminary estimator of the CCPs is denoted by $ \hat{P}_{0}$.
 One possible choice of $ \hat{P}_{0}$ is the sample frequency estimator of the CCPs, although this is not required.
 Then, for any $k=1,\dots, K-1$,

 where $\Psi$ is the best response CCP mapping of the structural game.
 Given any set of beliefs $P$, optimal or not, $\Psi(\alpha,P) $ indicates the corresponding optimal CCPs when the structural parameter is $\alpha$.
 The idea of using iterations to estimate dynamic discrete choice problems was introduced in the seminal contributions of \citet{aguirregabiria/mira:2002,aguirregabiria/mira:2007}.
-As argued in \citet[Page 21]{aguirregabiria/mira:2007}, relative to their non-iterative counterparts, these iterative estimators can be more asymptotically efficient, have smaller finite sample bias due to a more precise initial estimator of the CCPs, and are robust to inconsistent choices of the initial estimator of the CCPs.
+As argued in \citet[Page 21]{aguirregabiria/mira:2007}, relative to their non-iterative counterparts, these iterative estimators can be more efficient, have smaller finite sample bias due to a more precise initial estimator of the CCPs, and are robust to inconsistent choices of the initial estimator of the CCPs.
+Here and throughout this paper, we use ``efficiency'' to denote first-order asymptotic efficiency, and we say that an estimator is ``optimal'' within a certain class of estimators if it first-order asymptotically efficient within said class.

 Our $K$-stage PI estimator nests most of the estimators proposed in the dynamic discrete choice games literature.
 By appropriate choice of $\hat{Q}$ and $K$, our $K$-stage PI estimator coincides with the pseudo maximum likelihood (PML) estimator in \citet{aguirregabiria/mira:2002,aguirregabiria/mira:2007}, the asymptotic least squares estimators in \cite{pesendorfer/schmidt-dengler:2008}, or the so-called simple estimators in \cite{pakes/ostrovsky/berry:2007}.